cschweig2/cschweig2/README.md

 ## 🔭 I’m currently working on...

-Learning React and Redux in Epicodus of Portland, OR.
+my capstone project to complete the Mobile and Web Development certification with Epicodus coding school in Portland, OR.

 ## 🛠 Languages and Tools